paulaked/data25-visualisations/README.md

 csv file, contains information about videogames and sales in 4 different regions
 - Book Review Ratings: https://www.kaggle.com/ruchi798/bookcrossing-dataset
 3 csv files - information about books, users, and ratings.

+## Git Commands
+##Creating a new branch and switching to it (use your name as the branch name):
+git checkout -b <branch name>

+##Check the status of your repo:
+git status

+##Adding untracked files, dot will add everything, or type out file name:
+git add .
+git add <filename>

+##Committing changes:
+git commit -m '<message>'

+##Pushing changes to github:
+git push